Voter Model Meets Rumour Spreading: an FPRAS for Consensus Probabilities on Voter Models with Agnostic Nodes: Background and Main Definitions

 For the push protocol, node $v$ selects $u$ and pushes its state towards $u$.
 If $v$ is agnostic, $u$ retains its state, otherwise $u$ adopts the state of $v$.
 Observe that the push protocol cannot be done synchronously for consensus problems as it is not clear how to resolve the possible ambiguity (nodes $v_1$ and $v_2$ with different gnostic states, both select the same node $u$).
 Asynchronous push-and-pull would be defined as is standard in rumour spreading theory.
 A random agnostic node is chosen and performs a pull, and a random gnostic node is chosen and performs a push.
 Observe that the asynchronous push-and-pull would eventually become equivalent to asynchronous push as agnostic vertices disappear.
 Lastly, observe that, just like the push protocol, push-and-pull cannot be done synchronously.

 We will use standard techniques and proof ideas of the rumour spreading literature to show that the rumour spreading process is fast in general for the pull version.
-These are done in Propositions~\ref{prop:rumour_general} and~\ref{prop:rumour_random} where we use the results from the literature to obtain an $O(n\log(n))$ bound for general graphs and a $O(\log(n))$ bound for random graphs (in the synchronous case, the asynchronous case adds an extra factor $n$ multiplying both).
+These are done in Corollaries~\ref{corollary:rumour_general} and~\ref{corollary:rumour_general_matrix} (consequences of Lemma~\ref{lemma:rumour_general}) as well as Proposition~\ref{prop:rumour_random} where the techniques and methods from the literature allow us to obtain an $O(n\log(n))$ bound for general graphs~\footnote{If we assume the transition matrix is arbitrary, an extra $1/p$ factor is included, where $p$ is the smallest entry in the transition matrix.} and a $O(\log(n))$ bound for random graphs (in the synchronous case, the asynchronous case adds an extra factor $n$ multiplying both).
 For other known bounds from the literature, see Sections~\ref{sec:discussion} and~\ref{sec:related_work}.

-\subsection{Voter Model with agnostic Nodes}
+\subsection{Voter Model with Agnostic Nodes}

 We now introduce the main concept to be explored in this work.
 The main difference of the process with agnostic nodes is that there is an asymmetry between gnostic and agnostic nodes: an agnostic node can become gnostic but gnostic nodes cannot become agnostic.
 A more precise definition is given as follows.